- Daily Leverage Certificates (DLCs)

 An airbag mechanism is built into the DLC to slow the rate of loss in the value of the DLC in extreme market conditions.
 Each DLC listed will have a pre-set trigger for the airbag mechanism.
 This trigger is usually activated upon a 10% movement in the underlying index for a 5x DLC and a 20% movement for a 3x DLC (based on the closing price of the underlying index in the previous trading day).
 The airbag mechanism will only be triggered upon movements of the underlying index that go against the direction of the product.
 For example, if the underlying index falls by 20%, (a) the airbag mechanism for a 3x Long DLC will be triggered as the value of the DLC will go down with the fall in the underlying index; but (b) the airbag mechanism for a 3x Short DLC will not be triggered because with the fall in the underlying index, this DLC will increase in value by 60% (3 x 20%).

-DLCs have a limited life with a maximum tenure of 3 years.
-At expiry the final exercised value of the DLC is calculated and automatically paid to investors.
+Limited lifespan – DLCs have a limited life with a maximum tenure of 3 years.